Scobalula/cod-mods-wiki/_docs/parasyte/index.md

 ## Downloading

 Parasyte can be downloaded by joining my Discord server: [https://discord.gg/RyqyThu](https://discord.gg/RyqyThu).
 From there you can grab the latest build from Parasyte's channel.
+In order to access Parasyte's channel, you must be at least Level 1 or higher, which can be earned by talking in the server, or by being a supporter, for which info can be found in my server.

 ## Requirements